rust-lang/rust-forge/src/compiler/third-party-out-of-tree.md

 should be labelled appropriately (eg. `relnotes`, `t-compiler`, `t-lang`) just as if the change were implemented in `rust-lang/rust` directly, include a description of the changes when it is not obvious to those unfamiliar with the compiler or the out-of-tree crate.

+### When should releases happen in an out-of-tree crate?
+Any team member with permissions to merge a patch in an out-of-tree can create a pull request that would cut a new release when they think it is appropriate, and as long as this is reviewed by another team member (like any pull request).
+It is expected that any new release would be of a version of the crate that passes its tests and that warrants a new release (e.g. dependency upgrades, a new feature, a bug fix, etc).

+If the repository has trusted publishing configured then this should automatically publish to crates.io, otherwise the team member can publish to crates.io manually (and should have permissions to do so).

 [licenses]: https://github.com/rust-lang/rust/blob/HEAD/src/tools/tidy/src/deps.rs#L10-L19
 [Using external repositories]: https://rustc-dev-guide.rust-lang.org/external-repos